Operating Protocol – Referencing standards in the Building Code system

 Nevertheless, to be referenced within the Building Code system, they should comply with the above to the extent that is practicable.

 See Table 1 for examples of statements that do not meet these criteria, with explanations.
-These types of statements should be avoided in standards intended to be referenced in the Building Code.
+These types of statements should be avoided in standards intended to demonstrate compliance with the Building Code.

 Table 1: Examples of statements that the regulator will avoid including in its documents